Realizing microrheological response of configurable viscoelastic media with a dynamic optical trap: Experimental realization of configurable VE environments

 \subsection{Tuning relaxation time $\lambda$}

 The relaxation time $\lambda$ defines the timescale at which the residual stress equilibrates and the elastic response of the VE medium decays, beyond which the medium behaves like a viscous fluid.
 In our configurable VE environment, $\lambda$ can be independently tuned by varying the viscosity $\eta_{\mathrm{HW}}$ associated with the imposed diffusive motion of the optical trap, keeping $G_{\mathrm{p}}$ and $\eta_{\mathrm{s}}$ constant.
 The relaxation time $\lambda$ and the low-frequency viscosity $\eta = \gamma_{\mathrm{HW}} / 6 \pi a = \eta_{\mathrm{HW}}$ are coupled through the plateau modulus $G_{\mathrm{p}}$ as $\lambda = \gamma_{\mathrm{HW}}/6 \pi a G_{\mathrm{p}} = \eta_{\mathrm{HW}}/G_{\mathrm{p}}$.
 At fixed $G_{\mathrm{p}}$, i.e., at a constant laser power, systematic regulation of the relaxation time $\lambda$ and, consequently, the low-frequency viscosity was realized by choosing an appropriate $\eta_{\mathrm{HW}}$ for the trap movement.
 With increasing $\lambda$, the system relaxes more slowly and the long-time diffusive behavior in the MSD shifts to longer time-lags.
 The independent variation of $\lambda$ by regulating $\eta_{\mathrm{HW}}$ is illustrated in Fig.~\ref{fig:msd-configurable-mv}c (Video~\href{https://drive.google.com/file/d/1bHBim8TPTKbDQk-7jMMZl7-r2xqlYVs7/view?usp=share_link}{S2d}).
+Such regulation requires a separation of timescales, $\tau_k = \gamma_{\mathrm{s}}/k \ll \lambda$, ensuring that the probe equilibrates within the HW faster than the trap motion.

+We now extend our scheme to double-relaxation and active VE responses by modifying the trap motion with an appropriate translational noise profile.